Removing Installing Light Seals | Film Cameras USCamera

 Installing the seals

 As I said earlier, beginners should install short seals first saving the channel seals and the mirror cushions for last.
 However, it is of course entirely up to you.
-I am assuming you have confirmed the channels are not damaged.
 Also, you have loosened screws or removed covers to have full access to the channels and other areas requiring seal replacement.
-You should also have the tools you need.
+You should also have the tools you need within reach.
+You will also want to confirm the door channels on the camera body are not damaged.

 Below I am explaining how I install the seals.
 Remember, how you install the seals is up to you, but the following is what works for me.